wonsage/WebFrontEndNotes/补充课/Vue Developer Course/Vue Developer 2023 Zero to Master.md

 -   `@appear-cancelled`
 ### JavaScript Zoom Animation
 Web Animation API
+We can only use JS to complete animation, add `:css` prop on `<transition>` to skip checking the css code.
 ## Projects 2: Vue Quiz App
 ## Master Project: Introduction to Pinia
 ## Master Project: Form Validation